ronyginosar/Transletter/README.md

 # File usage
 ### index.html
 The splash page of the project.
+This links to the CSS files styles.css and custom.css.